 Over the last few years the image and perception of Apprenticeships has undoubtedly changed for the better.
-Traditionally seen as a job for a school leaver, much work has been done to position Apprenticeships as an attractive and credible alternative to university and with more and more firms opening up fantastic schemes aimed at young people leaving school, ground has definitely been made to achieve this.
+Traditionally seen as a job for a school leaver, much work has been done to position Apprenticeships as an attractive and credible alternative to university.
+More firms are starting schemes aimed at young people leaving school, lots of work has been made to achieve this.

-But there is an interesting shift in the Apprenticeship dynamic that has not gained as many headlines but potentially could undo much of the hard work we've done to position Apprenticeships more positively: graduates on Apprenticeship schemes.
+But there is an interesting shift in the Apprenticeship dynamic that has not gained as many headlines.
+This shift could undo much of the hard work we've done to position Apprenticeships more positively.

-At one level there is the concern that an influx of graduates could push school leavers off Apprenticeship places but on another, there is a fear that if you call a graduate scheme an ‘Apprenticeship', they won't want to apply – leading to debate around the Apprenticeship brand.
+At one level there is the concern that an influx of graduates could push school leavers off Apprenticeship places.
+On another, there is a fear that if you call a graduate scheme an ‘Apprenticeship', they won't want to apply – leading to debate around the Apprenticeship brand.

-Graduates on Apprenticeship schemes are a relatively new trend as previous rules had always prohibited those with anything higher than a foundation degree (Level 4) from being eligible for government funding.
+Graduates on Apprenticeship schemes are a relatively new trend.
+Previous rules had always prohibited those with anything higher than a foundation degree (Level 4), from being eligible for government funding.

-In addition up until very recently most Apprenticeships available were at relatively low levels of attainment so it could be argued many graduates would be over qualified to embark on one.
+Until very recently most Apprenticeships available were at relatively low levels of attainment, so it could be argued many graduates would be over qualified to embark on one.

-Graduates aren't only progressing onto higher level Apprenticeships, with new Apprenticeship standards being focused on job roles there are now cases where graduates with a non-relevant degree are being funded on lower levels of Apprenticeships (from May 2017 onwards) with the argument that their degree didn't teach them the necessary knowledge or skills to perform in that role.
-The Apprenticeship training is therefore needed, it is argued, to get their skills up to scratch.
+Graduates aren't only progressing onto higher level Apprenticeships.
+With new Apprenticeship standards being focused on job roles, there are now cases where graduates with a non-relevant degree are being funded on lower levels of Apprenticeships.
+The argument is that their degree didn't teach them the necessary knowledge or skills to perform in that role.
+The Apprenticeship training is therefore needed, it's argued, to get their skills up to scratch.

-As an increasing number of firms look to transition their graduate schemes over to Apprenticeships, a question we are asked frequently is 'do we have to call it an Apprenticeship?' with a fear that this may put graduates off applying or lessen the image of the scheme internally.
-This would appear a very fair concern given the traditional association of Apprenticeships with school leavers.
+As an increasing number of firms look to transition their graduate schemes over to Apprenticeships, a question frequently asked was 'do we have to call it an Apprenticeship?'.
+There's a fear this may put graduates off applying, or lessen the image of the scheme internally.
+This is reasonable concern, given the traditional association of Apprenticeships with school leavers.